MarkGravestock/RomanNumeralKataFSharp/MarkGravestock.RomanNumeralKata/ReadMe.md

 ### Notes

-- Try to use more functional approach (see https://fsharpforfunandprofit.com/learning-fsharp/).
+- Try to use more [functional approach](https://fsharpforfunandprofit.com/learning-fsharp/#dos-and-donts).
 Use pattern matching rather than for/if-else